digitalocean/Kubernetes-Starter-Kit-Developers/2-setup-DOCR/README.md

-## Set up DO Container Registry
+## Set up DigitalOcean Container Registry
-You need a container registry (`Docker Hub`, `DO container registry`, etc.) when you need to build a container image and deploy it to the cluster.
+You need a container registry, such as Docker Hub or DigitalOcean Container Registry (DOCR), when you need to build a container image and deploy it to the cluster.
 The cluster can pull images from a configured registry.
-Here we will set up a DO container registry (`DOCR`) for our cluster.
+Here, we will set up a DOCR for our cluster.

 ```
 ~ doctl registry create bg-reg-1 --subscription-tier basic